NishantPrabhu/Astro-Analytics-Hackathon-2020/README.md

 # Techsoc Astro Analytics Hackathon 2020
 Solution files (jupyter notebooks) for IITM Techsoc Astro-Analytics Hackathon 2020, by team MechBoisDoingAnalytics (Nishant, Aaftab and Soumyadeep)

-Here is s short description of each file.
+Here is a short description of each file.

 1. **LagFeatures_ModelTest.ipynb**: File used to create the submission.
 Contains most of the data processing, feature engineering and model building information.
 2. **LagFeaturesGenerator.ipynb**: File used to generate lag features for simulation variables in training and test dataset.